Zaynstir/impressionsfromtheheart/README.md

 It is a work in progress site.

 Future plans:
- * Small Updates
+ - Small Updates
- - update images
+ -- update images
- - body texts
+ -- body texts
- - visuals
+ -- visuals
- * Rewrite backend with ExpressJS instead of ReactJS Router
+ - Rewrite backend with ExpressJS instead of ReactJS Router
- * Rewrite store to use square.
+ - Rewrite store to use square.